pirica/fnbot-client/README.md

 > This commands will only work in direct messages, not in party chat.

 #### Items
+- `backpack <name/ID>` - Sets the bots backpack. `value` can be either the ID or the name of the backpack you'd like to display.
-- `emote <name/ID>` - Sets the bots emote. `value` can be either the ID or the name of the emote you'd like to display
+- `emote <name/ID>` - Sets the bots emote. `value` can be either the ID or the name of the emote you'd like to display.
-- `skin <name/ID>` - Sets the bots skin. `value` can be either the ID or the name of the skin you'd like to display
+- `skin <name/ID>` - Sets the bots skin. `value` can be either the ID or the name of the skin you'd like to display.

 #### Moderation
 - `addfriend <name/ID>` - Lets the bot send a friend request to somebody.
 Bot owner only.